What are the most spectacular roads in Nepal?

 Situated in the heart of the rugged Himalayas, Namja La (also known as Nangsa La) is an international high mountain pass reaching a staggering elevation of 5,005m (16,420ft) above sea level.
 This pass serves as a vital but isolated gateway on the border between north-western Nepal and China’s Tibet Autonomous Region.
 It's one of the highest roads in the country.

-Pulchoki Peak is a high mountain peak at an elevation of 2.757m (9,045ft) above the sea level, located in Lalitpur District in Bagmati Pradesh, Central Nepal.
+Pulchoki Peak is a high mountain peak at an elevation of 2.757m (9,045ft) above sea level, located in Lalitpur District in Bagmati Pradesh, in Nepal.

 The sauvage road to Latha Bhanjyang